-NCCF ORGANIZED A WEBINAR ON INDEGENOUS SOLUTIONS FOR CAPPING FORMALDEHYDE EMISSIONS FROM THE COMPOSITE WOOD PRODUCTS THROUGH ITS SAFEBOARDS CERTIFICATION STANDARD
+NCCF ORGANIZED A WEBINAR ON INDIGENOUS SOLUTIONS FOR CAPPING FORMALDEHYDE EMISSIONS FROM THE COMPOSITE WOOD PRODUCTS THROUGH ITS SAFEBOARDS CERTIFICATION STANDARD

 12th December| Indigenous solutions to capping formaldehyde emissions from the composite wood products

-The panelist broadly discussed the effects of formaldehyde emissions from composite wood products, need of capping the emission, methods to reduce its harmful effects and India’s take on handling the concern.
-NCCF’s Safeboards Standards, which is at advance stage of development, is designed at par with the global requirements.
-The Standards will help in process driving and product development of concerned industries and cutting down of formaldehyde emissions for betterment of human health and overall environment and provide assurance to meet the regulatory requirements of importing countries and facilitate exports.
+The panelist broadly discussed the effects of formaldehyde emissions from composite wood products, the need to capping the emission, methods to reduce its harmful effects, and India’s take on handling the concern.
+NCCF’s Safeboards Standards, which is at an advanced stage of development, is designed at par with the global requirements.
+The Standards will help in process of driving and product development of concerned industries and cutting down of formaldehyde emissions for the betterment of human health and the overall environment and assure to meet the regulatory requirements of importing countries and facilitate exports.

 The participants appreciated the quality of presentations and the professional inputs on certification received by them and expressed keen interest in attending more such NCCF events in the future.

 Proceedings of the meeting & Presentation made in the workshop are as below:

 Live Webinar: Indigenous Solutions to Formaldehyde Emissions from the Composite Wood Products